Vkpro55/PureCodeProject/README.md

 4. Now, all is good but I have to updates the import statements and folder structure.
 So according to my project structure I will redefined it.
 5. Remove the un-necessary code and files that are not been used.

+## Reasoning for inability to strictly stick to the provided folder structure
+1. It is because of the importing of multiple files from same folder is bit hactic.
+That's why in one folder I have to create nested loop to avoid any kind of errors in the file.
+2. I will do it componets-> layout folder.
+The reason is simple it will give error and bit hactic to put each and every files in one place.

+## Reasoning for inability to get rid of all the redundant code in the given timeframe
+To effectively manage the import statements and streamline code extraction from a given project, I employ a strategy that involves preserving redundant data, files, and code temporarily.
+This ensures clarity in the output and facilitates the identification of essential components for further action.

+### For better version:

+"In order to manage import statements effectively and streamline the extraction of code from a given project, I adopt a method that involves temporarily retaining redundant data, files, and code.
+This approach ensures clarity in the output and facilitates the identification of essential components for subsequent actions.
+By maintaining this redundancy, I can confidently assess which code and files need to be removed to achieve the desired outcome within the given timeframe."

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).